pressbooks/pressbooks/symbionts/readme.txt

 under the GPLv2.

-These additional libraries have their own licensing requirements and, as such, should not be directly modified by PressBooks developers.
+These additional libraries have their own licensing requirements and, as such, should not be directly modified by Pressbooks developers.

 ------------------------------------------------------------------------------

-Operative verb is "should," the following libs have been patched/forked by PressBooks:
+Operative verb is "should," the following libs have been patched/forked by Pressbooks:

 * custom-metadata (https://github.com/connerbw/custom-metadata)